 Bronchiectasis — Clearing secretions and reducing the microbial load with selective use of antibiotics form the cornerstone of preventive therapy.
 Daily chest physiotherapy is important in compensating for diminished or absent mucociliary clearance, and a number of airway clearance techniques are available.
 (See "Management of bronchiectasis in children without cystic fibrosis", section on 'Medical treatment' and "Treatment of bronchiectasis in adults", section on 'Prevention of exacerbations'.)

-The effectiveness of airway hydration (eg, nebulized hypertonic saline, aerosolized mannitol) and mucolytic agents (eg, DNase) has not been fully assessed in PCD, but may be tried, particularly in patients with recurrent infections or ongoing respiratory symptoms [48,100,101].
+The effectiveness of airway hydration (eg, nebulized hypertonic saline, aerosolized mannitol) and mucolytic agents (eg, DNase, acetylcysteine) has not been fully assessed in PCD, but may be tried, particularly in patients with recurrent infections or ongoing respiratory symptoms [49,102,103].
 Of note, DNase has been found to be beneficial in cystic fibrosis, but not in other forms of bronchiectasis.
-(See "Treatment of bronchiectasis in adults", section on 'Mucolytic agents and airway hydration'.)
+(See "Treatment of bronchiectasis in adults", section on 'Mucolytic agents and airway hydration' and "Role of mucoactive agents and secretion clearance techniques in COPD", section on 'Thiols and thiol derivatives'.)

 Acute exacerbations of bronchiectasis due to bacterial infection are usually heralded by increased production of sputum that is more viscous and of darker color and may be accompanied by lassitude, shortness of breath, pleuritic chest pain, or hemoptysis, while fever may not be present.
 Such exacerbations are treated with oral antibiotics, even when the symptoms are mild.
 Regular sputum cultures should be obtained to identify resistant organisms and guide antibiotic therapy.
 Intravenous antibiotics may be required for treatment of Pseudomonas aeruginosa infection, or in cases of severe pneumonia from other bacterial etiologies .
 Early and definitive treatment of respiratory infections may prevent or delay the evolution of bronchiectasis and minimize the progressive loss of lung function that is otherwise noted.
 The management of infection in noncystic fibrosis bronchiectasis is discussed separately.
 (See "Treatment of bronchiectasis in adults", section on 'Treatment of acute exacerbations' and "Management of bronchiectasis in children without cystic fibrosis".)